Chaturthi: Festivals

 During each month, Ganesha is worshiped with a different name and peeta (lotus petals).
 On the Charturti day (4th day after new moon) of each month, the 'Sankashta Ganapathi Pooja' prayer is performed.
 Each ‘Vratha’ (strict fast) has a purpose and is explained to us by a story known as the ‘Vrata Katha’.
 This prayer offering has 13 Vrata Kathas, one for each month and the 13th story is for 'athika' (The Hindu calendar has one extra month every 4 years).
-The uniqueness of this vrata is that the story pertaining to that month alone has to be recited.